yuanpengX/learngit/readme.txt

 -(J + \lambda*\theta)
 these two part has different weight(which is depends on data), penalty lamda is the same.
 @2015/2/27
 It's has been a long time since last commitment.
 6 days remains.

+@2015/2/28
+Today I've learned something about NN and BP